LyonsLab/PhytoOracle/psII/README.md

 ./run.sh <date>
 ```

-- Submit the pipeline to job scheduler (HPC only):
+- Submit the pipeline as a job (HPC only):
 ```
 sbatch po_slurm_submit.sh <date> .
 ```